tiwarisanjay/argocd-dex/README.md

        -  \<Your Base64 Client Secret> : with your ClientSecret created in AzureAD for OCID application
        -  <Your Clinet/ApplicationID of Azure app> : Client/Application ID in AuzreAD OCID Application.
-       -  <ArgoCD_Server_IP/URL> : If you port forward your application to localhost it should be localhost If you create a nodeport type service it should be localhost:nodeport If you create a loadbalancer it will be your loadbalancer IP
+       -  <ArgoCD_Server_IP/URL> : If you port forward your application to localhost it should be `localhost` If you create a nodeport type service it should be `localhost:nodeport` If you create a loadbalancer it will be your `loadbalancerIP`
 - Lets first apply the file with configmap and secret changes
     ```
     kubectl apply -f microsoft-connector/argocd-extra.yaml -n argo